gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 But Granna Fee hadn't seen Grappa Gas that morning.
 She and Aft sat side by side as Indy quickly told them what had happened in the square.

 "A spy?"
 Aft said disbelievingly.
-"That tubby goof?"
+"That tubby camel?"
 As if in answer, one of the herd penned up behind Granna Fee's house bleated.

 Indy rubbed her throat.
-"That 'tubby goof' put Scholar Lhawang down without breaking a sweat.
+"That 'tubby camel' put Scholar Lhawang down without breaking a sweat.
 And he choked me without so much as a word."

 "But why is he *here*?"
 Granna Fee asked.
 "Why spy on *us*?"